g-insana/machinelearning/README.md

 <a href='06.TimeSeries_courseproject_report_Giuseppe_Insana.pdf'>06 Time series</a>

-And the <a href='ibmMLweatherdata.ipynb'>notebook</a> with the code written and used for those projects.
+And the <a href='ibmMLweatherdata.ipynb'>Jupyter notebook</a> with the code written and used for those projects.

 ### Data origin acknowledgement
 Dataset compiled by Huber, Florian (2021); Zenodo. https://doi.org/10.5281/zenodo.4770937